 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This indicates the percent of residents who sustained a pressure ulcer.
-Pressure ulcers are damage to the skin due to remaining in one position for an excessive period of time.
+This indicates the percentage of residents that sustained a pressure ulcer.
+Pressure ulcers are skin damage due to staying in the same position for an excessive period of time.

 Minimizes Serious Falls

 In Autumn Leaves Nursing and Rehab, 4.38% of Patients had Serious Falls

 This figure gauges the percentage of long-term patients that experienced a fall which resulted in major injury.
 Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be a sign of lower quality nursing care.

 In Autumn Leaves Nursing and Rehab, 0% of Patients had UTIs

 This datapoint indicates the percentage of long-term care residents which suffered from UTI's.
 UTI's could be an indicator of poor nursing care.
 However, this metric could also be skewed for some facilities due to varying reporting standards for UTI's.